Be sure to sign in at the top right before adding items to your cart. Signing in first gives you access to any discounts that are listed below.

 For decades, Wayne Gilman served as an educational leader with 15 years of experience as a superintendent.
 He served in the Army National Guard as an Infantry Officer and retired with the rank of Major.
 In 2017, Gilman joined Teachers On Call, A Kelly Education Company, as a consultant.

-Michael Hart is a Director of Public Finance in Minnesota for PMA Securities.
-He has over ten years of experience leading school districts through the financial aspects of bond issues and referendums for both capital projects and operating funds.
-Mr. Hart holds Series 7, 50, 53, 54, and 63 FINRA licenses.
+Michael Hart is a Managing Director of Public Finance in Minnesota for PMA Securities.
+He has over a decade of experience in public finance including leading school districts through the financial aspects of bond issues and referendums for both capital projects and operating funds.
+Mr. Hart holds Series 7, 50, 53, 54 and 63 FINRA licenses.

 Benefits attorney over 30 years including working with Minnesota public sector employers.
 Technical Advisory Group of Employers Council on Flexible Compensation (“ECFC”).
 Speaker and writer for EBIA (now part of Thomson Reuters) for over 25 years.